Experience the joy of making beautiful art with fabric, thread & mixed media

 I have rediscovered a lost love of textile art and discovered that the only limits are the ones I put on myself."

-Rachael lives in an isolated area of the UK, so travelling to in-person workshops is very expensive (and impossible in the current climate).
+Rachael lives in an isolated area of the UK, so travelling to in-person workshops is very expensive.

 "Stitch Club changed my life!
 It is exposing me to top class teaching I could never access otherwise.